-“This year, on St. John the Baptist’s Day, the land of America was found by the Merchants of Bristow in a shippe of Bristowe, called the Mathew; the which said ship departed from the port of Bristowe, the second day of May, and came home again the 6th of August next following.’ – G.E.
+‘This year, on St. John the Baptist’s Day [24 June 1497], the land of America was found by the Merchants of Bristow in a shippe of Bristowe, called the Mathew; the which said ship departed from the port of Bristowe, the second day of May, and came home again the 6th of August next following.’ – G.E.
 Weare, Cabot’s Discovery of North America, (London, 1897).

-In the later 1400’s Bristol merchants were convinced that at some time in the past Bristol mariners had discovered a new land to the West – the Isle of Brasil.
-Bristol sent out a number of exploratory expeditions into the Atlantic during the later fifteenth century to search for this land and it’s highly valuable brazilwood.
+In the later 1400s, Bristol merchants were convinced that at some time in the past, Bristol mariners had discovered a new land to the West – the Isle of Brasil.
+Bristol sent out several exploratory expeditions to the Atlantic during the later fifteenth century to search for this land and its highly valuable brazilwood.

-Cabot was granted ‘letters patent’ by the king to sail that stated that Cabot, his heirs and deputies could hold any new lands they found in the name of the king plus receive a monopoly over any trade that they opened up.
+Cabot was granted ‘letters patent’ to sail by the king, which stated that Cabot, his heirs and deputies could hold any new lands they found in the name of the king, plus receive a monopoly over any trade that they opened up.
 This meant that others would not be able to muscle in on the trade once it was established without having to incur the early exploration costs.
-The licence also carried a condition that any subsequent trade that resulted from his expeditions would have to pass through the port of Bristol.
+The licence also carried a condition that any subsequent trade resulting from his expeditions would have to pass through the port of Bristol.

 John Cabot used these conditions to convince both Bristol merchantmen and Italian bankers based in London to finance his voyage as an investment opportunity.
-The merchants agreed but only if they were promised a high return on their investment given that it was such a high-risk venture.
-Given Cabot’s risky financial situation he had no choice but to agree.
+The merchants agreed, but only if they were promised a high return on their investment as it was such a high-risk venture.
+Given Cabot’s risky financial situation, he had no choice but to agree.

-On 24 June 1497 Cabot landed in North America, most probably on the island of Newfoundland.
+On 24 June 1497, Cabot landed in North America, most probably on the island of Newfoundland.
 He then explored the coast for a month, before returning to England in August.
-In terms of discovering the Orient the expedition was a flop – but Cabot was the first European to make landfall in what would become known as the Americas, plus he also discovered what would become the highly lucrative cod nurseries off the Eastern North American coasts.
+In terms of discovering the Orient, the expedition was a flop – but Cabot was the first European to make landfall in what would become known as the Americas.
+He also discovered what would become the highly lucrative cod nurseries off the Eastern North American coasts.

-Following Cabot’s success in finding new lands Henry VII granted permission for a five-ship expedition from Bristol the following year to explore further.
-This time the King helped finance the expedition and also gave Cabot a pension of twenty pounds per year.
-By May 1498 Cabot had left, in the company of both his Bristol backers and Brother Giovanni Antonio de Carbonariis, an Augustinian friar who hoped to bring Christianity to the New World.
+Following Cabot’s success in finding new lands, Henry VII granted permission for a five-ship expedition from Bristol the following year to explore further.
+This time, the King helped finance the expedition and also gave Cabot a pension of twenty pounds per year.
+By May 1498, Cabot had left with both his Bristol backers and Brother Giovanni Antonio de Carbonariis, an Augustinian friar who hoped to bring Christianity to the New World.

-In the decade after Cabot made landfall in what would become known as Newfoundland Bristol launched further transatlantic expeditions.
-In 1499 the Bristol merchant, William Weston, who was a close associate of Cabot, undertook the first English-led expedition to the ‘New found land’, and was well-rewarded by the king as a result.
+In the decade after Cabot made landfall at what would become known as Newfoundland, Bristol launched further transatlantic expeditions.
+In 1499, the Bristol merchant William Weston (a close associate of Cabot) undertook the first English-led expedition to the ‘New Found Land’ and was well-rewarded by the king as a result.
 Other prominent Bristol merchants, such as Hugh Eliott and Robert Thorne, led further expeditions there a few years later under a new royal licence.
-By about 1505 Bristol was the main player in transatlantic voyaging, and even formed the ‘Company Adventurers to the New Found Lands’ which was dedicated solely to organising further expeditions.
+By about 1505, Bristol was the main player in transatlantic voyaging and even formed the ‘Company Adventurers to the New Found Lands’ which was dedicated solely to organising further expeditions.